aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-22-nhs-death-toll.md

 ---

 **UPDATE May 24**
-My list of Uk health workers who've died with Coronavirus is now well out of date.
+My list of UK health workers who've died with Coronavirus is now well out of date.
 The best monitoring being done on this at the moment is by [@NursingNotesUK](https://twitter.com/NursingNotesUK).

 ----